 Before putting wood in a hermit crab enclosure, boil it in unchlorinated water and leave it to air dry, as this will remove any bacteria or mites living in the wood.

 Wood in a tank will attract insects, but this isn’t a negative, as hermit crabs eat insects.
 Moreover, turning a hermit crab enclosure into a tiny ecosystem keeps it clean and sterile.

 Don’t skin the bark from the wood before applying it to a tank, as hermit crabs enjoy gnawing on bark.
 However, you may consider sanding any rough edges to prevent injury.

 What Wood is Safe for Hermit Crab Tanks?

 Here are the types of wood that are safe to use in a hermit crab enclosure:

 Ash wood is one of the most common materials used in construction.
-If you have ash wood lumber in your yard, it can be used in a hermit crab enclosure.
+If you have ash wood lumber (Fraxinus) in your yard, it can be used in a hermit crab enclosure.

 This wood is non-toxic to hermit crabs and sturdy enough to act as a base material for shelters or bridges.
 As a solid hardwood, it’ll easily hold the weight of multiple hermit crabs.